Contact Us

 Milwaukee County Home Repair Program

-The Housing Division helps provide financial assistance to low-income owner-occupants of single-family homes to make necessary repairs to their dwellings.
-The program provides below-market-rate loans to eligible property owners in participating municipalities in Milwaukee County.
-Due to restrictions on these funds, we do not serve the City of Milwaukee, City of West Allis or the Village of River Hills, but do serve the remaining communities of Milwaukee County.
-Common items repaired through Milwaukee County Home Repair include hot water heaters, furnaces, sewer laterals, roofs, siding, trim, windows, porches, foundations, plumbing and electrical.
-Grant funds are available for persons with disabilities needing home modifications for accessibility such as ramps, lifts and bathroom modification.
+Housing Services helps to provide financial assistance to low-income, owner-occupants of single-family homes to make necessary home repairs.
+The program provides zero-interest loans to eligible property owners in Milwaukee County, except the City of Milwaukee, the City of West Allis and the Village of River Hills.
+Common items repaired through Milwaukee County Home Repair include hot water heaters, furnaces, sewer laterals, roofs, siding, trim, windows, porches, foundations, plumbing, electrical, lead remediation and accessbility modifications.

 Open AllClose All What is the Home Repair Loan Program?